would have hanged my own brother if he took part with our enemy in this contest."

 So all in all, both sides of the Haus family, in the United States and Canada, were quite successful after the war.
 The century-old dream of Johann Christian Hauß, for his children's children to prosper, was coming true...

-PART TWO: THE LEGEND OF JOHN HAUSE,
+PART TWO: THE HAUSE FAMILY,

 TOP PHOTO: Captain Christian House assists General Herkimer at the battle of Oriskany; This painting hung in the Officer's Mess of the USS Oriskany (CVA-34) while the ship was in commission (it's now on display at the Utica Public Library).